temet.util

 rotationMatrixFromAngleDirection(angle, direction)

-Calculate 3x3 rotation matrix for input angle about an axis defined by the input direction about the origin.
-Input angle in degrees.
+Calculate 3x3 rotation matrix for input angle about an axis defined by the input direction.

 rotationMatrixFromAngle(angle)